 This post is meant for general information purposes.
 You can find below a summarised version of different tax rules applicable to you if you have sold your principal residence, converted your principal residence to income-generating property, or from an income generated property to principle residence.
 Principal residence rules might become complex depending on your personal tax situation, so it is recommended to contact your professional income tax service provider in Canada for proper tax advice.

 Section 54 of the Income Tax Act (ITA) includes the definition of Principal Residence.
 Without going into depths, simply put, a Principal residence is (i) a housing unit, (ii) a leasehold interest in a housing unit, or (iii) a share of the capital stock of a co-operative housing corporation.
-Such a unit must be acquired with a sole purpose to inhabit.
+Such a unit must be acquired with the sole purpose to inhabit.

 A detailed guide on the principal residence is issued by the Canada Revenue Agency (CRA) in Income Tax Folio S1-F3-C2, Principal Residence.
 For the purpose of this post, we are going to discuss some of the commonly asked questions.